sulfo/xml-sitemap-feed/readme.txt

 2. For the average website, in my experience, pinging Google or others after each little change does not benefit anything except a theoretical smaller delay in re-indexation of your website.
 This is only theoretical because if your site is popular and active, major search engines will likely be crawling your site on a very regular basis anyway.
 And if, on the other hand, your site is not high on the agenda of the major search engines, they will likely give no priority to your pings at all.

-You can always take a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website, search terms and your visitors.
+You can always take a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website, sitemap downloads, search terms and your visitors.
 Try it!

-= I see no sitemap.xml file in my server space! =

-The sitemap is dynamically generated just like a feed.
-There is no actual file created.

 = Do I need to change my robots.txt? =

 That depends.
 In normal circumstances, if you have no physical robots.txt file in your site root, the new sitemap url will be automatically added to the dynamic robots.txt that is generated by WordPress.
 But in some cases this might not be the case.

-If you use a static robots.txt file in your website root, you will need to open it in a text editor and add a line like `Sitemap: http://yourblogurl.tld/sitemap.xml` (adapt to your site url) to make search engines find your XML Sitemap.
+If you use a static robots.txt file in your website root, you will need to open it in a text editor.
+If there is already a line with `Sitemap: http://yourblogurl.tld/sitemap.xml` you can just leave it like it is.
+But if there is no sitemap referrence there, add a line like `Sitemap: http://yourblogurl.tld/feed/sitemap/` (adapt to your site url) to make search engines find your XML Sitemap.

 Or if you have WP installed in a subdirectory, on a server without rewrite_rules or if you do not use fancy URLs in your Permalink structure settings.
 In these cases, WordPress will need a little help in getting ready for XML Sitemap indexing.
 Read on in the **WordPress** section for more.